Laura Michaels' MinGW FAQ

 gcc -c -DBUILD_DLL dllfct.c

 Note: While C functions in dlls are generally portable across compilers, I'm told that this isn't necessarily true for C++.
-When writing your own dlls, you can mark C++ functions and data in dlls as extern "C" to help bridge some of the C++ portability issues between compilers.
+When writing your own dlls, you can mark C++ functions and data in dlls as extern "C" (like in the example) to help bridge some of the C++ portability issues between compilers.
 See the MinGW32 mailing list archives for more portability concerns regarding dlls.

 A library file (.lib or .a) is used in conjunction with a dll to let the compiler know what routines are available in the dll and how to connect to them.
 While dlls are supposed to be portable across compilers, the library file may not be.
 You can use the methods in the linking to dlls section to link to one.
 However, if you do not have the source files and do not want to use commands in your source code such as LoadLibrary, FreeLibrary and GetProcAddress, you can attempt to create a library file from the available dll.
 In order to create the library file, you will first need to create a definition file (.def).